-The Local while statement continues execution while a condition is met and finishes execution when the condition is no longer met.
-This is the same as timing of Sync while statements.
+The Local while statement continues execution while a condition is met and finishes the execution when the condition is no longer met.
+This has the same timing as Sync while statements.

-The following diagram show a Local while statement with other instructions.
+The following diagram shows a Local while statement with other instructions.

-The time for an iteration of Local while is T1 x N, where T1 is the iteration time and N is the number of times it iterates.
+The total execution time for a Local while is T1 x N, where T1 is the iteration time and N is the number of times it iterates.
 The time cannot be indicated exactly on a diagram or in code because the number of iterations is not known until runtime.

-For Local while statements, the following Start delay is measured from the end of the Local while statement.
+For statements coming after a Local while statement, the Start delay is measured from the end of the Local while statement.
 In the following diagram, Start delay D is measured from the end of the Local while statement.